Vixen 357

-is a Sega Mega Drive war-related video game that takes place in the late 25th century.
-The game was developed by Masaya Games, published by Nihon Computer System, and released on October 23, 1992.
+is a war video game developed by NCS Corporation and published by Masaya Games, and released in 1992 for the Sega Mega Drive.
 The release-date retail price was 8,880 Japanese yen.

-An English-translated production run was scheduled for 2019 by Super Fighter Team with a price of $63 (for US customers) or $70 (for the rest of the world), but it was ultimately cancelled.
+An English-translated production run was scheduled for a 2019 release by Super Fighter Team with a price of $63 (for US customers) or $70 (for the rest of the world), but was ultimately cancelled.

-Summary

-In the year 2396, the nation of Merisma Harp completed development of the newest and most advanced line of combat operations robots: VECTORs.
-Intended to protect planet Earth from alien invaders, these powerful weapons were entrusted to Takuya Murasawa's Slash Team for field testing.

-But when Merisma Harp's military installations suddenly came under attack by another nation, Slash Team was called to the front lines of battle.
-This young, fresh-faced group must now put the unproven VECTORs to the ultimate test in a rush to unmask and defeat the enemy.

-Many of the characters that are provided to the player provide character development and losing them could mean losing the game, resulting in a game over.
+Taking place in the late 25th century, many of the characters provided to the player provide character development and losing them could mean losing the game, resulting in a game over.
 The game uses a battery save to help players regain lost characters in case one of them die in a tactical mistake.

 Anime-style cinemas help improve the plot as the story develops.